kirovtome/kirovtome.xyz/_posts/2019-08-05-prometheus-grafana-kubernetes.md

 ![Grafana dashboard](/assets/img/screenshot27.png)

+There is a cool workshop by AWS about building Kubernetes projects on their Kubernetes service [EKS](https://aws.amazon.com/eks/) on the following link: https://eksworkshop.com

 My 2 cents on this is to build slowly and then start to scale up.